-Reactor Expertise
+Supervision and Reactor Expertise

 The best way that the plant's maintenance or shutdown crew has to insure that all catalyst and mechanical operations are successfully done with a quality work is to have an expert " right arm ", independent from the contractor(s) who do the job.
 Such unique " reactor expertise " service, aiming at continuously monitoring the progress of the shutdown activities and the quality of the performed work, is offered by Petroval.
-To-date, it has been very effective at obtaining successful turnaround operations for different oil companies all around the world.
+It also allows data collection from inside the reactors during the various phases (opening, unloading, loading).